ankitasingh06/Zero_Downtime_webserver_hosting/README.md

 # Procedure :-
-•Step 1:- Creation of docker imagem with the help of Dockerfile.
+•Step 1:- Creation of docker image with the help of Dockerfile.
    - For dynamic launching of kubernetes, we are creating docker image for kubernetes

 ![1_9DYjmkQ5QE1Vb2v0S000QQ](https://user-images.githubusercontent.com/60088271/92445492-0e167380-f1d2-11ea-84ee-9c1d82de5086.jpeg)